-Members of the public and Treasury employees may file a complaint with the Treasury Office of Inspector General (OIG) pursuant to the Inspector General Act of 1978.
+Members of the public and Treasury employees may file a complaint with the Treasury Office of Inspector General (OIG).

 What types of activity should I report to Treasury OIG?

-Treasury OIG is responsible for investigating matters related to the Treasury Department with the exception of Internal Revenue Service (IRS) matters.
+Treasury OIG is responsible for investigating matters related to Treasury employees, programs, contracts, grants, loans, funds, or its bureaus with the exception of the Internal Revenue Service (IRS).
+Matters related to the IRS should be filed with the Treasury Inspector General for Tax Administration (TIGTA).
 The following types of violations should be reported to our office:

 - Criminal and Serious Treasury Employee Misconduct